chusseyoo/proj/proj/proj_docs/docs/contexts/user-management/services_guide.md

 **When to Use Transactions:**
 - ✅ Lecturer registration (User + LecturerProfile)
 - ✅ Student registration (User + StudentProfile)
-- ❌ Admin registration (only User, no profile)
+- ✅ Admin registration (User only) — kept for consistency, safety, and future-proofing

 **Transaction Pattern:**
 ```python